UBC-STAT/stat520-sp2014-15-website/_posts/2015-02-24-notes-lecture2.md

 **Exercise (harder):** Assume now that $X|Z$ is exponential with rate $Z$, and that the posterior was approximated by some MC samples $Z^{(1)}, \dots, Z^{(N)}$.
 How would you approach the problem of approximating the Bayes estimator for the Hellinger intrinsic loss in this case?
 Hint: the Hellinger distance is given by $1 - 2\sqrt{z'z}/(z' + z)$ in the exponential case.

-More generally, how to approximate Bayes estimators from MC samples for a "black box" loss (i.e. a loss where all you can do is do pointwise evaluation?
-Can this be done computationally efficiently (in the sense that the computational cost is not that much than running the MCMC chain)?
+More generally, can the Bayes estimator be approximated using MC samples for any "black box" loss (i.e. a loss where all you can do is do pointwise evaluation)?
+Can this be done in a computationally efficient manner (in the sense that the computational cost is not significantly more than it takes to run the MCMC chain)?

 #### An example of loss for clustering: rand loss

-In clustering analysis, we try to find a partition $\rho$ dividing the indices of the datapoints into say two blocks or clusters.
-The points in the first cluster are explained using a first parametric model, and the points in the second cluster are explained using a second parametric model.
-Here we will focus on the loss rather than the probabilistic model.
-We will come back to the probabilistic model next week.
+In clustering analysis, the objective is to find a partition $\rho$ which divides the indices of the datapoints into "blocks" or "clusters".
+The points in the first cluster are explained using a first parametric model, the points in the second cluster are explained using a second parametric model, etc. Here we will focus on a loss function for clustering rather than the probabilistic model.
+We will come back to the probabilistic model for clustering next week.

-A popular choice of loss function is the rand loss between a true and putative labeled partitions  $\rhot, \rhop$, denoted by $\randindex(\rhot, \rhop)$.<sub>Note that we turn the standard notion of rand index into a loss by taking 1 - the rand index.</sub>
+Here, we discuss a popular loss function for clustering known as the rand loss.
+For true and putative labeled partitions $\rhot, \rhop$, the rand loss function is denotes as $\randindex(\rhot, \rhop)$.
+Note that we turn the standard notion of rand index into a loss by taking 1 - the rand index.

 ---